How to Build A ‘Mom Cave’ That Rivals Any Man Cave

 Mom cave drinks: Juice and wine bar

 Man cave tech: Flat screen.
 Sound system.
 Sound proofing.

 Mom cave tech: Flat screen.
 Sound system.
 Sound (toddler!) proofing.

-Whichever way you go, don’t forget to catalog all the changes.
-Beyond the obvious build out, everything from the artwork and furniture to the laptops and other tech gear should be added to your home inventory.
-Take pictures of your new retreat, then compile receipts and stash them with your insurance files or keep a convenient digital record of it all.
+And, don’t forget to catalog all the changes.
+Talk to an agent to understand how the build out might impact your insurance, and then make sure to add everything from the artwork and furniture to the laptops and other tech gear to your home inventory (simply take pictures of your new retreat, then compile receipts and stash them with your insurance files or keep a convenient digital record of it all).